Update: A post at the blog Your Genetic Genealogist just went up with a very similar story to mine. Check it out.

 “For anyone still naive enough to believe in the myth of racial purity, it is one more corroboration that the social categories of ‘white’ and ‘black’ are and always have been more porous than can be imagined,” wrote Harvard Professor Henry Louis “Skip” Gates Jr. in an article about Michelle Obama’s ancestry.

-What Does it Mean to have 1 Percent African Ancestry?
+What Does it Mean to have 1% African Ancestry?

-Researchers at 23andMe looked at the genetic ancestry of about 78,000 customers likely to consider themselves as entirely of European ancestry and found that somewhere between 3 percent and 4 percent of those people have “hidden” African ancestry.
+Researchers at 23andMe looked at the genetic ancestry of about 78,000 customers likely to consider themselves to be entirely of European ancestry.
+They found that somewhere between 3 percent and 4 percent of those people have “hidden” African ancestry.

-The percent of African ancestry is relatively low with the majority of individuals having just 0.5 percent to 0.75 percent – which suggests that those people have an African ancestor who lived about six generations, or about 200 years, ago.
+The percentage of African ancestry is relatively low, with the majority of individuals having just 0.5 percent to 0.75 percent – which suggests that those people have an African ancestor who lived about six generations, or about 200 years, ago.

-But we believe this is the first detailed look of the African ancestry among those who consider themselves white.
+But we believe this is the first detailed look at the African ancestry among those who consider themselves white.
 It begs many questions for possible future study.

 Another View of History

-For instance, looking at the generational distribution implied by the percentages it appears most of the mixing occurred 200 years ago or more.
+For instance, looking at the generational distribution implied by the percentages, most of the mixing occurred 200 years ago or more.
 We know that the exploitation of slavery included rape and sexual exploitation.
-In addition, there may have been cases where the relative isolation of people was such that the societal taboos against mixing of the races was more lax.
+In addition, there may have been cases where the relative isolation of people was such that the societal taboos against mixing of the races were more lax.

 The news has recast our own picture of who our ancestors were.
 My sisters and I have 1 percent African ancestry.
 My mother, a generation closer to the source, has more.
-For a family that thought we were a mix of Irish, German and French, it was a surprise.
+It was a surprise for a family that thought we were a mix of Irish, German, and French.
+The news tells us that we were both descended from an enslaved woman and the person who enslaved her.
+It makes that awful part of American history much more real for us.

 Generational Differences